skilldrick/easyforth/index.markdown

 {% include editor.html %}

-`fizz?` checks to see if the top of the stack is divisible by 3.
-If it is, it outputs the string "Fizz" and returns (pushes onto the stack) the flag `-1`, meaning true.
-If the number on top of the stack was not divisible by 3 it outputs nothing and returns the flag `0`, meaning false.
-This is achieved by `dup`-ing the boolean returned by `=` before the `if then`, leaving a copy of that boolean on the stack when the word finishes executing (`if` consumes the top one).
+`fizz?` checks to see if the top of the stack is divisible by 3 using `3 mod 0 =`.
+It then uses `dup` to duplicate this result.
+The top copy of the value is consumed by `if`.
+The second copy is left on the stack and acts as the return value of `fizz?`.

+If the number on top of the stack is divisible by 3, the string `"Fizz"` will be output, otherwise there will be no output.

-`buzz?` does the same thing but with 5, and the string "Buzz".
+`buzz?` does the same thing but with 5, and outputs the string `"Buzz"`.

-`fizz-buzz?` calls `dup` to duplicate the value on top of the stack, then calls `fizz?`.
-After calling `dup fizz?`, the top of the stack consists of the original value and the boolean returned by `fizz?`. `swap` swaps these, so the original top-of-stack value is back on top.
+`fizz-buzz?` calls `dup` to duplicate the value on top of the stack, then calls `fizz?`, converting the top copy into a boolean.
+After this, the top of the stack consists of the original value, and the boolean returned by `fizz?`.
+`swap` swaps these, so the original top-of-stack value is back on top, and the boolean is underneath.
 Next we call `buzz?`, which replaces the top-of-stack value with a boolean flag.
 Now the top two values on the stack are booleans representing whether the number was divisible by 3 or 5.
-Next, `or` checks to see if either of these is true, and `invert` negates this value.
-The body of `fizz-buzz?` (forgetting output) is roughly equivalent to:
+After this, we call `or` to see if either of these is true, and `invert` to negate this value.
+Logically, the body of `fizz-buzz?` is equivalent to:

     !(x % 3 == 0 || x % 5 == 0)